playsms/playsms/documents/development/WEBSERVICES.md

-op             | operation or type of action format	       | output format selection from	       | SMS sender ID (for op=pv) to             | destination numbers or group codes (international format) footer	       | SMS footer (for op=pv) nofooter       | remove SMS footer msg            | message (+ or %20 for spaces, urlencode for non ascii chars)
+op             | operation or type of action format	       | output format selection from	       | SMS sender ID (for op=pv) to             | destination numbers, @username or #groupcode, may use commas footer	       | SMS footer (for op=pv) nofooter       | remove SMS footer msg            | message (+ or %20 for spaces, urlencode for non ascii chars)